alphagov/paas-alpha-multicloud-deploy/README.md

 This project uses the [Jenkins Job DSL](https://wiki.jenkins-ci.org/display/JENKINS/Job+DSL+Plugin) to define a job as code and store that job using a version management system.

+This project implements the use of an [ansible dynamic inventory](https://aws.amazon.com/blogs/apn/getting-started-with-ansible-and-dynamic-amazon-ec2-inventory-management/)
+Script and configuration file used for dynamic inventory on aws (ec2.py and ec2.ini) are part of [ansible plugins](https://github.com/ansible/ansible/tree/devel/plugins/inventory)

 No changes should be made to the jenkins server manually as they will not persist if the virtual instance is ever destroyed and re-created.